HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 928-890-4642

 • What about the COVID-19 vaccine?

 Self-help books can be written by anyone, with or without any education or experience, and the author only writes in general terms.
-Psychotherapy is a process and the psychotherapist is supposed to be an interpreter and an instructor, to teach you what you didn’t learn as a child, about your emotions so that you may understand yourself and others better, and develop healthy relationships.
+Psychotherapy is a process, and the psychotherapist is supposed to be an interpreter and an instructor, to teach you what you didn’t learn as a child, about your emotions so that you may understand yourself and others better and develop healthy relationships.

 Yes.
 I use a number of different methods that I have found to be effective in providing psychotherapy and counseling, which I teach to clients in session so that they can use these techniques during session and in their daily lives.
 Trauma-informed techniques to help clients learn how to respond to ‘danger’ signals from the brain are very important.
 The integration of Sacred Scripture, Catholic mysticism, and the teachings of the Catholic Church, are also often important for many of my clients, which I may offer guidance if it’s an area that I have knowledge or experience.